NiinS/Java/README.md

-My blog supporting this repo with additional articles
+..supporting this repo with additional articles
 -------------------------------------------------------

 http://touch-the-sky-with-glory.blogspot.sg/